Rikky101/Data-Entry/README.md

-# Data-Entry
-A structured data entry and cleaning task completed as part of an assessment.
-Demonstrates basic data handling, error-checking, formatting, and workflow documentation using MS Excel and Google Sheets.

-## 📌 Project Overview
+# 📌 Project Overview
 This project features a basic data entry assignment undertaken.
-It involves organizing raw data into a clean, structured format using MS Excel and Google Sheets.
+The primary objective was to conduct targeted web research and collect relevant company information, accurately entering the details into the approved Excel template provided by the organization.

 ## 🛠️ Tools Used
 - Microsoft Excel